-Status of attendance at the meetings of: Board of Directors 100% (12/12 meetings) Risk Committee 100% (7/7 meetings)
+Status of attendance at the meetings of: Board of Directors 100% (12/12 meetings) 100% (7/7 meetings)

-Ms. Atsuko Sato successively held various important posts at Goldman Sachs (Japan) Ltd. and positions as university professor, and JAPAN POST BANK expects her to sufficiently fulfill her role in enhancing the decision-making function and supervision function of the Board of Directors as an Outside Director, based on her abundant experience and insights in market operations, risk management and human resource development gained through her career
+Ms. Atsuko Sato successively held various important posts at Goldman Sachs (Japan) Ltd. and positions as university professor, and JAPAN POST BANK expects her to sufficiently fulfill her role in enhancing the decision-making function and supervision function of the Board of Directors as an Outside Director, based on her abundant experience and insights in market operations, risk management and human resource development gained through her career.

-Reiko Amano Outside Director Member of the Nomination Committee Significant concurrent positions: Outside Director of Yokogawa Bridge Holdings Corp.
+Reiko Amano Outside Director

+Significant concurrent positions: Outside Director of Yokogawa Bridge Holdings Corp.